 I like the design.
 It’s small, readable, and easy to mount.
 Seeing as how the Inkbird product has the same design but its more accurate, I recommend going with that one.

-- A thermometer measures temperature.
+- Thermometer measures temperature.
 Thermo refers to heat and meter is a means of measurement.

-- A hygrometer measures the humidity.
+- Hygrometer measures the humidity.
 Hygro refers to moisture and, as mentioned above, a meter is a way of measuring.

-A thermometer/hygrometer is a digital or analog device used to read and display the temperature and humidity.
+A thermohygro combo meter is a digital or analog device used to read and display the temperature and humidity.

 Humidity affects animal life, properties of air, and the materials that are in contact with air.
 It greatly affects climate and it’s an important atmospheric greenhouse gas.